pedroth/nabladown.js/README.md

 </html>
 ```

 Code snippet [here](https://jsfiddle.net/wo3fb6hd/4/).
-For more details you need to dig the source code :D
+For more details, you need to dig the source code :D

 # TODO

-## List
+## Lists

 ```
 - Parent